-Our Board plays an integral role in operations.
+Our board provides the vision, oversight and governance that leads Métis Crossing to success.
 We are thankful for their time and commitment to making Métis Crossing a premier tourism and educational destination.

 Métis Nation of Alberta (MNA) President, Audrey Poitras is one of the highest profile Métis women in Canada.
 Audrey was elected as the first female President in 1996, becoming the longest-serving President of the MNA.

 One of Audrey’s greatest achievements, in the preservation of Métis culture, history and language was the creation of Métis Crossing proving to be not only a smart business choice, but one that will remain for a long time to come.